-The Oral B-io Series 9 also features an in-built pressure sensor which flashes red when too much pressure is applied, white when brushing is too soft, and green when it’s just right, giving brushers the full Goldilocks experience when it comes to brushing.
-No less than 7 brushing modes include daily clean, sensitive, gum care, intense+, super sensitive, tongue clean and whiten.
+It features an in-built pressure sensor which flashes red when too much pressure is applied, white when brushing is too soft, and green when it’s just right, giving brushers the full Goldilocks experience when it comes to brushing.
+No less than seven brushing modes include daily clean, sensitive, gum care, intense+, super sensitive, tongue clean and whiten.

-Apart from a change in intensity between the daily, intense+ and sensitive/super sensitive modes, we didn’t notice a huge amount of difference between the modes.
+Apart from a change in intensity between the daily, intense+ and sensitive/super sensitive modes, our tester didn't notice a huge amount of difference between the modes.
 As this reviewer has sensitive gums, the only suitable mode was super sensitive mode.
-Even gum care was very harsh on our gums, and left us with an uncomfortable tingly feeling.
+Even gum care was very harsh on their gums, and left them with an uncomfortable tingly feeling.
 If you’re looking for a toothbrush with a good amount of pressure, this is the choice for you, but if you’re a bit sensitive, there might be better options out there.